Magic Numbers: Hank Jones, Ron Carter, Tony Williams

 Finally, in 1975, East Wind took Jones in hand and gave him a proper date as a leader.
 Toshinari Koinuma was the executive producer and Yasohachi "88" Itoh and Kiyoshi Itoh (unrelated) were co-producers for Hanky Panky and all the other GJT-related projects of this era.
 (NB: Those that made it to America were licensed by Inner City, but as far as I know they were identical to the East Wind issues in Japan.)

 Not all of Jones’s ’70s trio albums were for East Wind by any means.
 Jones clearly wasn’t interested in building a serious relationship with any one label: he recorded everywhere for everybody.
 After Hanky Panky I count 15 (!)
 Jones-led sessions before 1980 – in addition to the 8 or 9 East Wind albums!

 They are all good (of the ones I’ve heard), but the East Wind albums are easily the best sonically.
 David Baker engineered the New York dates and Lee Hershberg the Los Angeles sessions.
 (My CD reissue doesn’t say who did the Tokyo session, but it’s just as good.)

 They also had a modernistic and distinctive design team.
 The album covers have nothing to do with the music or musicians, but instead are clean, provocative, and indefinably “Japanese.”
 There is another kind of Japanese jazz aesthetic that can be problematic: “New York jazz is cool, rainy, flower, night.”
-East Wind’s image was much more subtle.
+East Wind’s image was much more subtle and surreal.

 And, of course, the East Wind records with Hank Jones have Ron Carter and Tony Williams.
 For all their fame, I wonder sometimes if the post-Miles Davis years for Carter and Williams aren’t underrated.
 Their collaboration with Jones show all three at their best.